 EGR 232 : Electrical Engineering II

 This course continues Electrical Engineering I (EGR 231).
 Topics include AC steady state power, three-phase circuits, complex frequency, network functions, frequency response, transformers, Fourier series, Laplace transforms, and Laplace transform application.
+Prerequisite: EGR 231 with a C or better; Co-requisite: EGR 234.
 Three lecture hours and one recitation hour per week.
-Spring
+Instructional Support Fee applies.

 Students who successfully complete this course will be able to: